ssciwr/ssc-resources-hub/docs/community/contribute-codebase.md

 [push](https://git-scm.com/docs/git-push) your forked feature branch's commits to your forked repository on GitHub.

-Now your code is on GitHub, but it is not yet a part of the omnicache project.
+Now your code is on GitHub, but it is not yet a part of the ssc-resource-hub project.
 For that to happen, a Pull Request (PR) needs to be submitted.

 ### Opening a Pull Request (PR)